computerscienceforhumans/tdd-data-structures/README.md

 # tdd-data-structures
-This repository is a collection of data structures built for practice with TDD.
+This repository is a collection of data structures taken from real situations that suffer from a variety of code smells.
+In some cases, they may not even work. **The purpose of this is to enable refactoring practice**, since on-the-job practice of refactoring can be scary at first.

-More info should be added as the repo grows.
+# Versioning Stuff
 - Uses Junit5 and Java 8.0

 # Assorted Guidelines: